-Hot dogs may reign as the quintessential American food, but Chile has its own cult favorite: the completo.
-This sandwich has been a cornerstone of Chilean cuisine for nearly a century, even earning its own holiday on May 24th.
+But of all the different styles of dogs around the world, Chile has its own cult favorite hotdog: the completo, which is one of the most unusual for Americans but also one of the best.
+Probably not well known like the TikTok favorite Korean hotdog on a stick with crazy batters, this sandwich has been a cornerstone of Chilean cuisine for nearly a century.
 While its origins may have stemmed from the U.S., the South American adaptation has taken on a life of its own.
 The dish was first made in the 1920s in the fuentes de soda (soda fountains) of central Santiago.
 The completo was brought to Chile by Eduardo Bahamondes who had recently travelled to the United States on business.
 It was there that he first saw the “hot dog” which he decided to bring back to his home country.
 Once back in Chile, he then opened a restaurant in Santiago’s historic centre called Quick Lunch Bahamondes in the Portal Fernandez Concha where he began to introduce the Chilean people to the hot dog.
 As people didn’t like the original preparation, he added other ingredients such as tomato and avocado, which eventually became accepted by the public.

 In Chile, you’ll find bustling street vendors dishing out these hearty delights, while sandwich shops and casual eateries also serve up their unique renditions.